 - The non-members of APEEEL1 will be charged 50 euros administration fee for the first semester private lessons inscription, but not for the 2nd semester.

 - Children can only be enrolled to the activity by parents or legal guardians.
-In case of the violation of this rule, the child will be withdrawn from the activity and the activity fee will not be refunded.
+In case of violation of this rule, the child will be withdrawn from the activity and the activity fee will not be refunded.

 - In the case of cancellation of the activity by the organizers, the fees paid in advance will be refunded.

 - Refunds will only be possible within the first two weeks after the start of the 2020/21 activities ( until 20/10/2020 included for the 1st term).
 A fee of EUR 15 will be retained by the organizers to cover administration fees.

-- Summer camp refund will only be possible if the cancelation is made 2 weeks before the start of the camp.
+- Summer camp refund will only be possible if the cancellation is made 2 weeks before the start of the camp.
 A fee of EUR 30 will be retained by the organizers to cover administration fees.

-- In the case of a transfer from one activity to another, a fee of EUR 15 will be retained by the organizers.
+- In case of a transfer from one activity to another, a fee of EUR 15 will be retained by the organizers.

 - No refund will be made for occasional absences by pupils or monitors.

 - Lessons can physically take place only in the EE 1 school premises, pupils have to bring their own instrument (except piano).